-U.S. military plane crashes in Afghanistan
+Two bodies recovered from crashed US military aircraft in Afghanistan

+AFGHANISTAN — Two bodies have been recovered from the US military aircraft that crashed in Afghanistan’s Ghazni province Monday, a defense official told CNN, adding that sensitive equipment was also disabled by military personnel that arrived at the site.

+The latest reports also indicate there was a distress call from the crew indicating some type of trouble with the aircraft, the official added.

-AFGHANISTAN — An investigation is underway to determine what caused a US military aircraft to crash in Afghanistan’s Ghazni province Monday, a spokesperson for US Forces in Afghanistan confirmed, adding that there is “no indication” the plane was downed by enemy fire.
+The news comes amid an ongoing investigation to determine what caused the crash.
+A spokesperson for US Forces in Afghanistan said Monday that there is “no indication” the plane was downed by enemy fire.

 “A U.S. Bombardier E-11A crashed today in Ghazni province, Afghanistan.
 While the cause of crash is under investigation, there are no indications the crash was caused by enemy fire.
 We will provide additional information as it becomes available,” Col. Sonny Leggett said in a tweet.